yriyazi/UT-Adaptive_Control_400/README.md

 Contributions to this simulation repository are encouraged!
 If you encounter issues, have ideas for improvements, or want to add more advanced control scenarios, feel free to open an issue or submit a pull request.

-## License

-This simulation code is available under the [MIT License](LICENSE) to encourage collaboration and knowledge sharing.

 # Simulation3: Advanced Controllers for Adaptive Control